Rachel Roddy: Life

-Rachel Roddy grew up in Hertfordshire and would often visit her maternal grandmother's pub in Oldham.
+Roddy grew up in Hertfordshire and would often visit her maternal grandmother's pub in Oldham.

 Roddy originally trained as an actor and moved to Italy in 2005 and worked as a waitress while learning Italian.
 She now lives in the Testaccio district of Rome, with her partner and son.
 She began food writing on her blog, Rachel Eats in 2008.
-She was soon spotted by The Guardian and now writes a weekly column for their Feast supplement.
+She was soon spotted by The Guardian and now writes a weekly column for its Feast supplement.

 Books

 She is the author of three Italian cookbooks: the André Simeon Memorial Fund Award-winning Five Quarters (published 2015), Two Kitchens (2017), and her latest cookbook, An A-Z of Pasta (2021).

-Five Quarters was Roddy's first book, published in 2015 and focuses on the food of Rome.
+Five Quarters was Roddy's first book, published in 2015, and focuses on the food of Rome.
 It won the André Simeon Memorial Fund Award in 2016.

 Two Kitchens looks at the food of her home in Testaccio and also of her partner Vincenzo's hometown of Gela in Sicily.

-An A-Z of Pasta, is a cookery book based on various shapes of pasta and recipes best suited to each.
+An A-Z of Pasta, is a cookery book based on various shapes of pasta and the recipes best suited to each.